About Us

 treatment.
 There are supporting elements to this treatment which include acupuncture treatment for the patient’s underlying systemic imblances, herbal masks to address redness or rashes in the face and toning agents applied to the skin of the face.
 This treatment is so nourishing and beautiful.

-Rayne has lived in the Cowichan Valley for 19 years, enjoying her two children and family life.
+Rayne has lived in the Cowichan Valley for 22 years, enjoying her two grown children and family life.
 She is active in her community, sharing her beautiful singing voice, fiddling, and musical talents, and supporting other musicians through hosting house concerts and other music sessions.
 She is dedicated to sustainable living with her expansive garden and love for animals.
 She has spent her time over the years involved in many outdoor pursuits including horseback riding, hiking, kayaking, mountain biking and skiing.
 Her most recent love is sea kayaking where she can explore the West coast and its natural wonders.
 Rayne has a passion for living and experiencing nature, where she feels most nourished and grounded.
 She is able to bring this groundedness into the clinic where she connects deeply with her patients in assessing and supporting their healing.

 I have been treated by Rayne for 13 years.
 The amount of times i have said to her “you saved my life”, I cannot count.
 A life coach and therapist should be added to her long list of credentials.
 Rayne is extremely smart and very intuitive and she is constantly learning.
 The treatment rooms are warm and peaceful, it’s difficult to leave such a welcoming environment.
 It’s an absolute privilege to be a patient at Natural Harmony.